title text reads chain of survival and a digital drawing of a woman giving a man cpr in a forest woodlands area

 Remember that every second counts in an emergency, so don’t hesitate to act.
 Call for help as soon as possible, start CPR if needed, use a defibrillator if available, and provide advanced care as soon as possible.

-By learning about the Chain of Survival and how to respond in an emergency, you can be better prepared to help save a life.
 Take the time to learn CPR, familiarize yourself with the DRSABCD guide, and locate the nearest defibrillator in your community.
 You never know when you may need to use these life-saving skills!

 Similar Posts